sublime09/ALJI/docs/labelHelperFundamentals.md

 ### Label Helper Fundamentals

-The ALJI Label Helper task has been designed to take roughly 30 minutes to complete.
+The ALJI Label Helper task has been designed to take roughly ~~30 minutes to complete~~.
 The program automatically saves your task progress periodically and on a normal close of the program.
 You will be shown about 6 journal entries to read and label, using the ALJI Label Helper program (links are below).
 Your participation and responses will be kept confidential.

 You may withdraw from this task at any time, for any reason.
 Deleting all files associated with ALJI is simple: delete the file you downloaded and the folder you uncompressed from it.